-- (c) There shall be at least one Access Point per SUB.
-Access Points shall be accessible to public Communications Networks.
-Access Point are the demarcation point between Outside Plant and In-building Physical Infrastructure and should be accessible to public networks. - (d) The SUB shall be equipped with a Communications Space.
-This space includes the UD, where via the access area and the lead-in ducts / cables connecting the outside and inside cabling is mounted.
-In addition, the Communications Space serves as collocation area for equipment required by public communications networks.
+- d.
+The SUB shall be equipped with a Communicationss Space.
+This space includes the UD, where via the access area and the lead in ducts / cables the outside and inside cabling is mounted.
+In addition, the Communicationss Space serves as collocation area for equipment required by public Communicationss Networks.
 This equipment is also connected to the UD.
-The UD allows connections between cabling coming from outside of the building with the inside cabling and equipment from public communications networks. - (e) For SUB, at least one Network Termination (NT) at the Communications Space must be installed.
-Each room may be equipped with one or more Network Terminations, which are connected to the UD.
+The UD allows connections between cabling coming from outside of the building with the inside cabling and equipment from public Communicationss Networks. - e.
+For SUB, at least one Network Termination at the Communicationss Space must be installed.
+Each room may be equipped with one or more Network Terminations, which are connected to the Unit Distributor.